graforlock/cycle-router-driver/README.md

 Check out example in the repository for the complete, SSR/isomorphic routing [example](https://github.com/graforlock/cycle-router-driver/tree/master/example).

-#### Note:

-In real life scenario, a typical route workflow will look more like this, exposing DOM (and more) in the `app/main` component:
+In real life scenario, a typical route workflow will look more like this, with the ability to fetch and render route given data.
+This along with exposing DOM (and more) in the component:

 ```javascript
 // common/aboutRoute.js